mohammad-mehdi-amir/bus_ticket_reservation/README.md

 #### about project
-the ui created by QT and it save data with pickle and save it in json file
+the ui created by QT and it save data with pickle and save it in txt file

 #### requirements
 pyqt5